Troubleshooting

 What To Try

-1. Use a reference DI recorded at the same sample rate as the Helix audio setup.
+1. Use a reference DI recorded at the same sample rate as the processor audio setup.

 2. Or change the Sample rate in Advanced > Device to match the WAV and hardware.